 For the five students taking part in the NSC program, they have their work cut out for them.
 Accepted students take approximately 16 credits per semester in upper-division biology, biochemistry, public health, and other related subjects.
 The course load and schedule is very rigorous the program is intended to mimic the intensity of medical school to prepare the students for the difficult work ahead, according to UNSOM.

 Programs of study are created individually for each student based on their academic needs.
 Students are also required to attend bi-weekly team-based-learning seminars as well as monthly advising meetings throughout the year.
 At the end of the academic year, students take an intensive MCAT preparation course before they take the test in mid-late summer.

 Vice Provost of Scholarship and Experiential Curriculum, Dr. Robin Cresiski, worked with UNSOM to set up the certificate program at NSC, and believes this program gives NSC students a competitive edge.
-So many of our students have had to overcome life obstacles while in college, and didn't have the time to build the resume required to get into medical school, Dr. Cresiski said.
-This program gives them a second chance to focus on mastering the intensive study skills and foundational knowledge they ll need to have a more competitive application and, importantly, a more successful medical school experience.
+So many of our students have had to overcome life obstacles while in college and didn’t have the time to build the resume required to get into medical school, Dr. Cresiski said.
+This program gives them a second chance to focus on mastering the intensive study skills and foundational knowledge they all need to have a more competitive application and, importantly, a more successful medical school experience.